jormy/react-colours/README.md

-# `react-colours`
+# `olour-viewer`

-made with create-react-app
+lets you view colours from their html colour names, like you always wanted to!
 <hr />

-heavily modified code based on @gitdagray's
+this code is not entirely mine, it is modified code based on @gitdagray's